wp-plugins/eg-attachments/readme.txt

 An another way is to activate option **auto shortcode** that adds automaticaly lists of attachments at the end of posts or pages.

-The list includes for each attachments:
+The list includes, for each attachments:

 * Icon,
 * Title,